 Dalton’s were first in the UK to manufacture pharmaceutical jellies in the UK.
 The ‘Silkolene’ name was Dalton’s range of petroleum jellies, launched in 1962.The company became known by this name, recognising its success and familiarity with the public.

-German company Fuchs bought them out in 1989, and closed the Belper site in June 2000.
+German company Fuchs bought Dalton’s out in 1989, and closed the Belper site in June 2000.
 The 1850 warehouse, attached stables and nearby Brook Cottage survive from Ward’s time on the site, which was mostly redeveloped for housing from 2004.
 In 2022, the Ward’s warehouse was converted into flats and renamed.